ezEngine/docs/docs/runtime/world/worlds.md

 ### Coordinate System

-The default coordinate system in ez is:
+The default coordinate system in EZ is:

 * `+X` is 'forwards'
 * `+Y` is 'right`